fazibear/puddleofcode/content/story/2024-04-04-zig-can-you-c.md

 OK, So try to use some C library in ZIG!
 How hard it will be?
 Let's see.

+NOTE: It works only with Zig 0.11.
+Anyway this is lib is not a good example.
+Raylib have build.zig included.

 Try to write somple app using `raylib`.

 ```bash